getml/reflect-cpp/docs/supported_formats/msgpack.md

 # msgpack

-For msgpack support, you must also include the header `<rfl/msgpack.hpp>` and link to the msgpack-c library (https://github.com/msgpack/msgpack-c).
+For msgpack support, you must also include the header `<rfl/msgpack.hpp>` and link to the [msgpack-c](https://github.com/msgpack/msgpack-c) library.
+Furthermore, when compiling reflect-cpp, you need to pass `-DREFLECTCPP_MSGPACK=ON` to cmake.
+If you are using vcpkg or Conan, there should be an appropriate feature (vcpkg) or option (Conan) that will abstract this away for you.

 msgpack is a JSON-like binary format with an emphasis on small binary sizes.